apache/incubator-gluten/tools/gluten-te/ubuntu/examples/buildhere-veloxbe-portable-libs/README.md

 # Utility for building C++ libs in container

-The folder contains script code to build `libvelox.so` and `libgluten.so` in docker container.
+The folder contains script code to build `libvelox.so` and `libgluten.so` in docker container and for host use.

-The built shared library files should be portable among different X86 + Linux environments, and can be used from host for building Gluten's fat Jar using Maven.

 ## Prerequisites